While at the Toronto Reference Library recently, I took a break from my work to poke around the Canadian Literature (CanLit) section.

 Though it’s very subjective, I wonder if there still isn’t something to the claim.
 It does seem that the themes and conflicts at the centre of our stories, more often than not tend to focus on social ill and dysfunction in interpersonal relationships.
 A kind of controlled, polite, existential angst and rumination that comes at the expense of action in our writing.
 This is probably the source of that complaint that CanLit is ‘boring.’

-I wonder if big exciting plots, characters, ideas and insights – a kind of universalism in literature – tends to be forged by the kind of deeper struggles that most of us haven’t been exposed to in this culture.
+I wonder if big exciting plots, characters, ideas and insights – a kind of universalism in literature – tends to be forged by the sorts of deeper struggles that most of us haven’t been exposed to in this culture.